kimjoar/ttm4130/Sammendrag.markdown

   * User part.
 Består av ISDN User Part, Telephone User Part, og Signaling Connection Control Part og Transaction Capabilities Application Part.
 Er brukere av MTP.
 * SS7 kan brukes til å sammenbinde mange slags kommunikasjonssystemer.
 * Stream Control Transmission Protocol (SCTP) is a Transport Layer protocol, serving in a similar role as the popular protocols Transmission Control Protocol (TCP) and User Datagram Protocol (UDP).
 Indeed, it provides some of the same service features of both, ensuring reliable, in-sequence transport of messages with congestion control.
+* The Message Transfer Part (MTP) is divided into three levels:
+  1. Equivalent to the OSI Physical Layer.
+Defines the physical, electrical, and functional characteristics of the digital signaling link.
+  2. Equivalent to the OSI Data Link Layer.
+Ensures accurate end-to-end transmission of a message across a signaling link.
+Implements flow control, message sequence validation, and error checking.
+  3. Equivalent to the OSI Network Layer.
+Provides message routing between signaling points in the SS7 network.
+Re-routes traffic away from failed links and signaling points and controls traffic when congestion occurs.
+* ISDN User Part (ISUP).
+Defines the protocol used to set-up, manage, and release trunk circuits that carry voice and data between terminating line exchanges.
+* Signaling Connection Control Part (SCCP).
+Provides connectionless and connection-oriented network services.
+* Transaction Capabilities Applications Part (TCAP).
+Supports the exchange of non-circuit related data between applications across the SS7 network using the SCCP connectionless service.
+Queries and responses sent between SSPs and SCPs are carried in TCAP messages.

 ![Comparison of transport layers](comparison-transport-layer.png)